LamJingJie/tlextractor/README.md

 # TLExtractor

-TLExtractor is a Python script that extracts specific data from tldraw.
+TLExtractor is a Python script that extracts specific data from a tldraw template.

 ## Prerequisites